We are so excited to introduce to you Trish of BeatBox Portraits!

-I personally retouch all my clients images from the wedding day, I also retouch all my second shooters images, so that my clients has the same look and feel for all their wedding portraits.
+I personally retouch all my client’s images from the wedding day, I also retouch all my second shooters images, so that my clients have the same look and feel for all their wedding portraits.

 5. Can a client provide you with a list of specific shots that they want?

 I encourage all my clients to share their Pinterest board of images they just swoon over.
 I make sure to bring this digital list along with me the day of the wedding, and we as a team can make sure to capture those memories for them.

 6. If you have not worked with a couples vendors or at their venue, what steps will you take to entail that their wedding day goes off without a hitch?

 I believe vendor communication is the key to a successful celebration.
 I always make sure to reach out to all of my client’s vendors, and provide them with the custom timeline we have planned together.